 About

-I am a researcher at OpenAI working on safe and ethical AI under Alex Beutel.
-Previously, I worked at Microsoft Research New England (Cambridge, MA) from its founding in 2008 to 2023 on various fun problems including Code Generation (getting computers to write programs), Fairness, Algorithms, Translating Whale Communication, Game Theory, Computer Humor, Crowdsourcing, and many other things.
+Previously, I worked at Microsoft Research New England in Cambridge, MA, from its founding in 2008 to 2023 on various fun problems including code generation, fairness, algorithms, translating whale communication, game theory, computer humor, crowdsourcing, and many other things.
 Before that, I served as an Assistant Professor in Computer Science at Georgia Tech and TTI-Chicago.

 I’ve chaired and co-chaired a number of conferences and meetings including NEML (New England Machine Learning Day), HCOMP (Conference on Human Computation and Crowdsourcing), and COLT (Conference on Learning Theory).